Rephasing invariant structure of CP phase for simplified mixing matrices in Fritzsch--Xing parametrization: Summary

 \section{Summary}

 In this paper, we construct an explicit rephasing transformation that converts an arbitrary unitary mixing matrix into the Fritzsch--Xing (FX) parametrization, which is obtained by trivializing arguments of the matrix elements in the third row and third column.
-We further analyzed the rephasing invariant structure of the FX phase $\d_{\rm FX}$ under the approximation where the 1-3 element of the diagonalization matrix of charged leptons $U^{e}$ is neglected, $U_{13}^{e} = 0$.
+We further analyze the rephasing invariant structure of the FX phase $\d_{\rm FX}$ under an approximation $U_{13}^{e} = 0$, where the 1-3 element of the diagonalization matrix of charged leptons $U^{e}$ is neglected.
+With an additional approximation $U_{23}^{e} = 0$, the FX phase becomes highly simplified, reducing to a sum of the neutrino-intrinsic FX phase $\d^{\n}$ and the contribution from the relative phase $\r'_{1}- \r'_{2}$ between the lighter 1-2 generations.
+The FX phase for finite $U_{23}^{e}$ is understood as a generalization of the compact expression.
+This result covers almost all perturbative calculations of CP phases for the CKM and MNS matrices with hierarchical charged fermions.
+This approach provides a transparent interpretation of the origin of observable CP violation, and can offer new insights into flavor model building and CP violation of grand unified theories.